hackclub/hackclub/workshops/drum_pad/README.md

 ## JavaScript:

 When you click on the buttons, we have no sound.
-We need to write our JavaScript code that will get us sound.
+We need to write some JavaScript code that will play sounds.

 Let's navigate to our the `index.html` file to link the JavaScript file.
 Then, inside the `<body>` tag at the bottom, we will link our `script.js` file with the following code: